-Capstone Variant Additional Registers Pure Capstone Mnemonic CCSR encoding Description ceh 0x000 The sealed capability for the exception handler cih 0x001 The sealed capability for the interrupt handler TransCapstone Mnemonic CCSR encoding Description ceh 0x000 The sealed capability for the exception handler cwrld - The currently executed world.
-0 = normal world, 1 = secure world normal_pc - The program counter for the normal world before the secure world is entered normal_sp - The stack pointer for the normal world before the secure world is entered switch_reg - The index of the general-purpose register used when switching worlds switch_cap - The capability used to store contexts when switching worlds exit_reg - The index of the general-purpose register for receiving the exit code when exiting the secure world
+Capstone Variant Additiona l Register 'S TransCapstone Mnemon ic CCSR encodin g CSR encodin g Description ceh 0x000 - The sealed capability or PC entry for the exception handler deh 0x001 - The data for the exception handler, possibly a capability ерс 0x003 - The exception program counter register cinit 0x010 - The initial capability covering the entire address space of the secure memory cwrld - - The currently executed world.
+0 = normal world, 1 = secure world normal_pc - - The program counter for the normal world before the secure world is entered normal_sp - - The stack pointer for the normal world before the secure world is entered switch_re - - The index of the general-purpose register used when switching worlds switch_ca p - - The capability used to store contexts when switching worlds exit_reg - - The index of the general-purpose register for receiving the exit code when exiting the secure world tval - 0x001 The exception data (trap value) register cause - 0x002 The exception cause register

-Some of the registers only allow capability values and have special semantics related to the systemwide machine state.
+Some of the registers only allow capability values and have special semantics related to the system-wide machine state.
 They are referred to as capability control state registers (CCSRs).
 Under their respective constraints, CCSRs can be manipulated using CCSR manipulation instructions.